fictorial/jefe/README.markdown

 Requests include:

-* specifying third-party code with an associated name ("SendCode")
+* specifying third-party code with an associated name ("AddCode")
 * executing the code with an optional sandbox environment ("ExecCode")
+* removing the third-party code associated with a name ("RemoveCode")

-#### SendCode Request
+#### AddCode Request

 The application sends the third-party code to the child processes via Jefe.
-When the child receives the SendCode request, it creates a `Script` with the given code.
-If there are any syntax problems, the child returns an error.
-Else, the child associates the `Script` with the given script name.
+When the child receives the AddCode request, it creates a `Script` with the given code.
+The child associates the `Script` with the given script name.
 Reusing an existing name overwrites any current `Script` associated with the given name.

 Jefe sends:

-    { "cmd":"SendCode"
+    { "cmd":"AddCode"
     , "name":"$someName"
     , "code":"$sourceCode"
     } <CRLF>

+The child responds with:

+    { "ok":true } <CRLF>

+#### RemoveCode Request

+The application no longer needs the given code.
+The child processes remove the code by name.

+Jefe sends:

+    { "cmd":"RemoveCode"
+    , "name":"$someName"
+    } <CRLF>

+The child responds with:

+    { "ok":true } <CRLF>

-When the code has a syntax error, the child responds with:
+When the child fails to find a script associated with the given name, it responds with:

     { "ok":false
-    , "reason":"SyntaxError"
-    , "line":$lineNumber
-    , "message":"$errorMessage"
+    , "reason":"no such script"
     } <CRLF>

-When the input code is valid, the child responds with:

-    { "ok":true } <CRLF>

 #### ExecCode Request